aksharat/AI-Hackathon-KnowledgeGraph/README.md

   - Add more granular data points, such as environmental factors, accessibility scores, and housing options.
 - **Real-World Application**:
   - Build an intuitive user interface for seamless interaction.

-## How It Works
-1. Input data about the user’s preferences and requirements.
-2. Backend processes the query using Neo4j and retrieves relevant insights.
-3. In future iterations, leverage LLMs to refine recommendations and handle complex queries.

 ## Tech Stack
 - **Programming Language**: Go